openresty/lua-nginx-module/README.markdown

 **context:** *rewrite_by_lua*, access_by_lua*, content_by_lua*, header_filter_by_lua**

-When assigning to `ngx.header.HEADER` will set, add, or clear the current request's response header named `HEADER`.
+Set, add to, or clear the current request `HEADER` response header.
 Underscores (`_`) in the header names will be replaced by dashes (`-`) and the header names will be matched case-insensitively.

     -- equivalent to ngx.header["Content-Type"] = 'text/plain'